wkoszek/me/source/blog/2012-04-26-freebsd_gsoc_proposal.md

 title:	"Google Summer of Code &mdash; my take"
 author: "Wojciech Adam Koszek"
 abstract: >
-  In this article I share my thoughs about Google Summer of Code and things I've learned while participating in this program as a mentor.
+  I share my thoughs about Google Summer of Code and things I've learned while participating in this program as a mentor.
 address: "East Palo Alto, CA"